Asoi: Quick Japanese Games Using Your WaniKani Vocabulary 🎮

 Current Games:

-• :memo: Recall – Practice recalling Japanese words from English meanings
+• :memo: Recall: Practice recalling vocabulary from English meanings

 How It Works

 You can connect your WaniKani API key or upload your own vocabulary list.
-The games use words you already know, so you’re reinforcing existing knowledge instead of learning new material.
-Please note that the site is not fully optimized for mobile yet.
+The games use vocabulary you already know, so you’re reinforcing existing knowledge instead of learning new material.

 Development Status